-If you’re making business videos, you’re likely dealing with real people, not actors.
-As a result, most of your talents will feel uncomfortable or vulnerable on camera.
+If you’re shooting business video, you’re likely dealing with real people, not actors.
+This means they might feel uncomfortable or vulnerable on camera.

 Here at Wistia, we’re all about making businesses more human, so we like to encourage everyone to get in front of the camera at one point or another.
-As a result, we’ve learned quite a few tricks about directing non-actors.
+As a result, we’ve picked up quite a few tricks for directing non-actors.

 Memorizing lines can be difficult and stressful, so make things easier on your teammates by preparing the script.
 Go ahead and break up those paragraphs into 2–3 sentence chunks.
 That way, the talent can memorize and deliver shorter lines.